- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

 Gargantuan Floodgate that Blocked Japanese Tsunami Elicits Waves of Gratitude

 And it didn’t.
-Although the powerful waves struck the floodgate and broke the floodgate in March, their force was broken by the concrete barrier .
-Only one resident is missing.
-Reports show that local villagers have been visiting Wamura’s grave in order to give thanks for his unwavering convictions that essentially saved their lives.
+Although the powerful waves struck the floodgate and broke the floodgate in during the tsunami, their force was broken by the concrete barrier .
+Only one resident went missing.
+Reports show that local villagers visited Wamura’s grave in order to give thanks for his unwavering convictions that essentially saved their lives.

 URL to article: http://inhabitat.com/gargantuan-floodgate-that-blocked-japanese-tsunami-elicits-waves-of-gratitude/